protopopov1122/8SMC1/README.md

 Project started as simple Standa 8SMC1 motor control interface, however during development it extended with features that wasn't necessary at start, so there is some consequences:
 * Not all text files that describe project is up-to-date.
 Development is quite fast and focused on new function implementation, so not all textual descriptions are actual.
 * Currently CalX has possibility to use any stepper motors, however the only hardware controller we have is Standa 8SMC1 - all functionality is tested with them.
-* Currently project should be able to build/run on different OS, however main platform is Windows XP.
+* Project is portable and has versions for Windows and Linux.
+Main development version is Windows version, Linux version currently is unstable.

 Disclaimer
 ===================